Entry formalities in Colombia

 Good news for many travelers: Colombia offers visa exemption for nationals of many countries.
 Let’s take a detailed look at the conditions, special features and exceptions in order to be in compliance.

-- Passport: a passport valid for 6 months after the date of departure from Colombia is required.
-Check the expiry date of your passport.
-If you need to get a new one, start the process several months in advance to avoid getting caught up in endless delays.
+- Passport: a passport valid for 6 months after leaving Colombia is required.
+Be sure to check the expiry date on your passport.
+If you have to get a new one, start the process several months in advance so you don't get trapped by endless delays.

 - Visa NOT REQUIRED - Permiso de Ingreso y Permanencia (PIP): the Colombian government issues a Permiso de Ingreso y Permanencia (PIP) upon arrival, which is a visa waiver.
 Only nationals of the following countries do not need a visa to enter Colombia: Albania, Germany, Andorra, Antigua and Barbuda, Argentina, Australia, Austria, Azerbaijan, Bahamas, Barbados, Belgium, Belize, Bhutan, Bolivia, Bosnia and Herzegovina, Brazil, Brunei-Darussalam, Bulgaria, Canada, Chile, Cyprus, Colombia, South Korea, Costa Rica, Croatia, Denmark, Dominica, Ecuador, Spain, Estonia, United States of America, Russian Federation, Fiji, Finland, France, Georgia, Grenada, Greece, Guatemala, Guyana, Honduras, Hungary, Marshall Islands, Solomon Islands, India, Indonesia, Ireland, Iceland, Israel, Italy, Jamaica, Japan, Kazakhstan, Latvia, Liechtenstein, Lithuania, Luxembourg, North Macedonia, Malta, Morocco, Mexico, Micronesia, Moldova, Monaco, Montenegro, Norway, New Zealand, Oman, Palau, Panama, Papua New Guinea, Paraguay, Netherlands, Peru, Philippines, Poland, Portugal, Qatar, Dominican Republic, Czech Republic, Romania, United Kingdom of Great Britain and Northern Ireland, Saint Kitts and Nevis, Saint Lucia, San Marino, Holy See, Saint Vincent and the Grenadines, El Salvador, Samoa, Serbia, Singapore, Slovakia, Slovenia, Sweden, Switzerland, Suriname, Trinidad and Tobago, Turkey, Ukraine, Uruguay, Venezuela.

-- Visa REQUIRED for nationals of countries NOT on the above list.
-The application must be made online on the official website of the Colombian government.
+- Visa REQUIRED for nationals of countries NOT listed above.
+Applications must be made online via the official Colombian government website.

 - Duration of a tourist stay (90 days + 90 days): upon arrival in Colombia, the Colombian migration authorities authorize you to stay on Colombian soil for exactly 90 days (indicated on the stamp affixed to the passport).
 However, it is possible to apply for an extension of an additional 90 days, to potentially stay 180 days/year in Colombia.
 This extension is a Permiso Temporal de Permanencia (PTP) and can be applied for free online on the official government website, about 15-20 days before the end of the 90 days of your PIP.
 After filling in the form and providing the required documents, if the application is accepted (which is not necessarily the case), you will only need to print out the confirmation of your PTP.

 - What are the risks if I exceed the legal length of stay?
-If you are in an irregular situation (for example, you have stayed for 200 days instead of the maximum authorized 180 days), the Migration agent may issue sanctions when you leave.
-This can range from a fine of up to 5,000,000 COP (often less, at the discretion of the agent, and depending on the situation) and can even lead to a temporary ban from the territory.
+If you're in an irregular situation (e.g. you've stayed 200 days instead of the maximum 180 days allowed), the Migration officer may issue sanctions when you leave.
+This can range from a fine of up to COP 5,000,000 (often less, at the discretion of the discretion depending on the situation) and can even lead to a temporary ban on entry.

 - In the case of a long stay (around 90 days or around 180 days), make sure that the duration of your stay is legal, with a departure before the end of the 90 or 180 days.
 Be careful, 90 days is not 3 months and 180 days is not 6 months.
 Colombian Migration checks to the day, so be rigorous in your travel arrangements.